simpleairquality/SimpleAQ-Device/README.md

 where `x` is your device's letter that you found with `fdisk` above.
 This step may take a while.

-TODO:  I don't understand why I'm unable to mount the (ostesnbily ext4) Linux partition now...
+You should now be able to mount the `ext4` Linux partition of your written image to inspect the written files.

-# TODOs
+## Manual Configuration

-TODO:  Manual configuration of an image for the frontend.
+TODO:  How to manually configure the partition using the output from the frontend.